Montana Boat Registration Renewal, Fees & Validation Decals (2026)

 Late Penalty Operating an unregistered vessel is a misdemeanor; fines may apply

-Fees verified from official Montana Fish, Wildlife & Parks (FWP) / County Treasurer data.
-Last updated: 2026-03-13.
+Fees are based on the listed Montana Fish, Wildlife & Parks (FWP) / County Treasurer source and may not include local or county surcharges.
+Last content review: 2026-03-13.
 Data year: 2026.

 Registration Process in Montana